FlorinaMt/Chat-Client-Server-System_TCP-Sockets/README.md

 - use the Observer design pattern.

-- use either Singleton or Multiton as a log to the server console and to file(s).
+- use either Multiton as a log to the server console and to file(s).
 It should always be possible to find all the communication for an entire day –text, ip address, date and time.

 - use the Factory method, e.g. for different kinds of objects to send between server and client.